RikuWatanabe-git/neural-field-model-on-spheroid/README.md

 #### **Usage**

-Run distance_calculator.py first on Python, then run spheroid.jl on Julia.Model parameters can be changed by editing these scripts.
+Run distance_calculator.py first on Python, then run spheroid.jl on Julia.
+Model parameters can be changed by editing these scripts.

 ## Licence